-When a hospital moves toward an EHR go-live date, activity spikes like an active pulse.
+When a hospital moves toward an EMR go-live date, activity spikes like an active pulse.
 From the moment officials sign on the dotted line, much is on the line — millions of dollars invested by the healthcare network and thousands of hours spent migrating to a new platform.
 The fever pitch is real.

-According to a recent Kaiser study, a 21-hospital health system required 5,551 unique changes in the first six years following EHR implementation.
+According to a recent Kaiser study, a 21-hospital health system required 5,551 unique changes in the first six years following EMR implementation.
 The average hospital required 72 changes per month, affecting 135 EHR functions!

 The well-intentioned IT Help Desk team members can feel more like the “Helpless” Desk, as they may be ill-equipped to handle these new changes.
 Unhappy end users, employee dissatisfaction, higher turnover and increased expenses are costly byproducts of using the same resources to meet elevated standards.